torvalds/linux/Documentation/filesystems/hpfs.rst

        Directory lseek now checks for proper parameters

-       Fixed race-condition in buffer code - it is in all filesystems in Linux;
+       Fixed race-condition in buffer code - it is in all filesystems in GNU/Linux;
        when reading device (cat /dev/hda) while creating files on it, files could be damaged
-2.02   Workaround for bug in breada in Linux. breada could cause accesses beyond
+2.02   Workaround for bug in breada in GNU/Linux. breada could cause accesses beyond
        end of partition
 2.03   Char, block devices and pipes are correctly created